 Now the young man speaks.
 'I will compare you to a mare among Pharoah's chariots' (9).
 It may be that she is dressed up and looks impressive.
 'Your cheeks are lovely with ornaments, your neck with a string of jewels' (10).

 We will see in this song the back and forth between the two.
 'I love you'.
 'I love you too.'
 How hard it is when we declare our love for someone only to be greeted by their indifference!
 That is not the case here.
 He calls her beautiful, she calls him handsome and charming.
+He sees her sun-kissed skin, that she is so self-conscious about, but he sees her with loving grace.

 Marriage is the union of an imperfect man to an imperfect woman.
 We are flawed both physically and morally.
 We need to view each other with grace-filled vision.
 If you are married let your spouse be your standard of beauty.
 Don't compare them with others.
 If he is short, then you are into short men.
 If she is blond, you are into blonds, and if she is brunette, you are into brunettes.
 If she is petit, then that is beauty for you.
 If she is curvy, then that is your preference.

 It is the same if you are single and looking to meet someone.
 It will be impossible to enjoy a real relationship with a real person until you shed the demand for perfection.
+Surely you long to be accepted with all your flaws, then you need to be willing to embrace someone who is also flawed.

 But what about Jesus, my perfect lover?
 Does Jesus speak like this about me?
 Does he see me as beautiful?
 He sees his people as more than beautiful: he sees us as spotless.
 In Isaiah God promises, 'though your sins be as scarlet, they shall be as white as snow; though they are red like crimson, they shall be as wool' (Isaiah 1:18).
 In the New Testament we read, 'the blood of Jesus goes on cleansing us from all sin' (1 John 1:7).
-If you have brought your sin to Jesus and entrusted your life to his loving rule, if you have confessed a failure and wretched deed and laid it down before him then he does not want you to go on wallowing in your shame.
+If you have brought your sin to Jesus and entrusted your life to his loving rule, if you have confessed a failure and wretched deeds and laid them down before him then he does not want you to go on wallowing in your shame.
 It does not honour him to keep on bringing him your past.
 He calls you to be free.

 I have really felt God challenge me recently.
 You see, I don't always feel loved by God.
 I don't always feel love for God.
 So I thought that I might be a fraud if I went on about how loving he is and how much he loves me.
 But sometimes our feelings have to follow our faith.
 We are called to hold on and believe that God loves us.
 We are called to repent of our unbelief in his care.
 We are called to live in the light of the love he has for us, a love that we might often doubt.
 We are to declare it as true, because it is true, even when it feels unreal.